ftctechnh/ftc_app/README.md

 The FTC Driver Station app is available through Google Play.

 To use this SDK, download/clone the entire project to your local computer.
-Use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").
+Use Android Studio File->Open to open the FtcRobotController directory.

 Documentation for the FTC SDK are included with this repository.
 There is a subfolder called "doc" which contains several subfolders:

- * The folder "apk" contains the .apk files for the FTC Driver Station and FTC Robot Controller apps.
+ * The folder "/doc/apk" contains the .apk files for the FTC Driver Station and FTC Robot Controller apps.
- * The folder "javadoc" contains the JavaDoc user documentation for the FTC SDK.
+ * The folder "/doc/javadoc" contains the JavaDoc user documentation for the FTC SDK.
+   * The JavaDoc API is hosted at [ftckey.com](http://ftckey.com/apis/ftc/index.html).
+This is much easier to use than the local files.
- * The folder "tutorial" contains PDF files that help teach the basics of using the FTC SDK.
+ * The folder "/doc/tutorial" contains PDF files that help teach the basics of using the FTC SDK.
+   * There are more tutorials online at [usfirst.org](http://www.usfirst.org/roboticsprograms/ftc/team-resources)

 For technical questions regarding the SDK, please visit the FTC Technology forum: